Slicer/Slicer/Docs/user_guide/modules/webserver.md

 ## DICOMweb endpoints

-Exposes the Slicer dicom database as a [DICOMweb endpoint](https://www.dicomstandard.org/dicomweb).
-This is somewhat limited, but enough to host a web app such as the [OHIF Viewer](https://ohif.org/).
+Exposes the Slicer dicom database as a [DICOMweb endpoint](https://www.dicomstandard.org/using/dicomweb).

+This version implements a subset of the `QIDO-RS` and `WADO-RS` specifications allowing to host a web app such as the [OHIF Viewer](https://ohif.org/).

 For OHIF version 2, change the `platform/viewer/public/config/default.js`, set the `servers` configuration key as follows.